Dorrie Nossiter

 Dorrie Nossiter (29 June 1893 – 1977) was an English jeweller and jewellery designer from Aston, near Birmingham.

-Nossiter crafted precious jewellery of her own designs in the English Arts and Crafts Tradition in both sterling silver and gold.
-Her work is known for her use of colour and floral and curvature lines using gemstones in motifs.
+Nossiter crafted bespoke jewellery in the English Arts and Crafts Tradition in both sterling silver and gold.
+Her designs are characterized by vibrant use of colour and floral motifs, with an emphasis on flowing, curved lines and gemstone embellishment.
 She was predominantly active during the 1930s.

-Nossiter was educated at the Municipal School of Art in Birmingham from 1910 to 1914.
-Nossiter married Ernest Guy Robinson in 1922.
-By 1935 she was living in London where her work was shown in the "Art by Four Women" exhibition at Walker's Gallery, London.
-Nossiter would go on to exhibit there from 1935 to 1939.
+Nossiter received her education at the Municipal School of Art in Birmingham, where she studied from 1910 to 1914.
+In 1922, she married Ernest Guy Robinson.
+By 1935, Nossiter had moved to London, where she exhibited in the "Art by Four Women" exhibition at Walker's Gallery, London.
+Nossiter would go on to exhibit her jewellery there from 1935 to 1939.

 Nossiter's work is often confused with that of another female jeweller and jewellery designer of the same period, Sibyl Dunlop.